1155141394/CuSell/README.md

 #### 2.2.
 Change password

-The user can click ‘Change password’, and they need to input the new password and click save bottom, then the system would update their login details and contents in the database and redirect to the user home page.
+The user can click `Change password`, and they need to input the new password and click save bottom, then the system would update their login details and contents in the database and redirect to the user home page.

 #### 2.3.
 Upload image

-The user can click ‘upload image’ in the user home page, and then they can choose local image to upload to change their portrait image and merchandise image.
+The user can click `upload image` in the user home page, and then they can choose local image to upload to change their portrait image and merchandise image.

 ### 3. Merchandise